buda-base/drs-deposit/DRS-BATCH-PROCESSING/DepositWorkflow.md

 gives you the file `BuildList.txt`
 ### Remove the deposits from the list
 let `DEPOSIT_ROOT=/Volumes/DRS_Staging/DRS/KhyungUploads/prod/`
-this is embedded in `$CODE/RemoveDepositedBatches.sh`, which you run.
+this is embedded in `$CODE/RemoveDepositedBatchPaths.sh`, which you run.
-This gives you a `UnDepositedBuildPaths.txt`
+This gives you a `UnDepositedBuildPaths.txt` and a `DictUnDepositedBuildPaths.txt`

+These files are:
+* `UnDepositedBuildPaths.txt`: the set of deposited batches as calculated by all the LOADREPORTS found in the prod (by running `pollDRS.sh` in every daily run directory. **This method is on probation.
+The WebAdmin dctionary is the provisional authority **
+* `DictUnDepositedBuildPaths.txt`: the set of deposited batches as calculated by the DRS WebAdmin dictionary
 ### Calculate how many of these you can deposit
 There's a script file, `~/drs-deposit/DRS-BATCH-PROCESSING/CountFilesInBatches.awk` which you can paste into a script, to calculate all the files in a list of batches. you can inline the script like this:
 ```